rickardvh/budo-notes/iaido/znkr/ukenagashi.md

 ## Nōtō

 From the position at the end of the kesa cut, point the edge forwards and place the monouchi above your right knee by bringing both hands to the front left.
-This is done by extending one's left elbow so the left hand is gripping the tsuka from above, while opening up the grip on the right hand and turning the palm upwards to support the tsuka from below, as if proffering a delicious treat[^7].
+This is done by extending one's left elbow so the left hand is gripping the tsuka from above, while opening up the grip on the right hand and turning the palm upwards to support the tsuka from below.
 Usually, one can think of the sword's centre of gravity 10-15 cm in front of the tsuba as a fixed point around which the sword rotates with minimal effort.

 Briefly let go of the tsuka with the right hand, and turn the hand around to again take hold of the tsuka with a reverse grip, with the base of the palm supporting the tsuba.
 Bring the left hand to the koiguchi, and again turn the palm of the right hand facing up, thereby sending the kissaki around from below to your left, and perform *gyakute-nōtō* starting from near the tsuba.
 The right hand will have to rotate during nōtō to end up gripping from above, from where the sword can be easily drawn again if need be.
 As you are nearing the end, lower the left knee to the floor to make contact at the same time as completing nōtō.